panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 ## 1. Introduction

-JavaScript has only primitives types, `null`, `undefined` and objects.
+JavaScript has only primitives types, `null`, `undefined`, and objects.
 A big world of objects.
 In JavaScript, contrary to languages like Java or PHP, there’s no concept of class that serves as a template to create objects.

 Let's also recall that an object is a composable structure having properties: key and value pairs.
 For example, the following object `cat` contains 2 properties: